StackVista/stackstate-docs/configure/topology/event-handlers.md

 ## Event handler functions

-Event handler functions are used to trigger an alert or action in a system outside of StackState.
-For example, an email or POST to a webhook URL.
+Event handler functions are used to trigger an alert or action in a specific system outside of StackState.
+For example, an email or a POST to a webhook URL.
 A number of default event handler functions are included out of the box with StackState, or you can [create a custom event handler function](#create-a-custom-event-handler-function).